 Low-income households have a high rate of food insecurity - not being able to have healthy food in enough quantities to nourish their families adequately.
 According to the USDA, food insecurity is often responsible for chronic health problems, higher levels of aggression and anxiety and poor performance in school.

 Our lower cost housing has also begun to attract fixed-income seniors and disabled individuals to our area which, in turn, increases the number of people in need of food and utilities assistance.

 The area has a large stock of older houses and apartment buildings and our residents suffer extreme weather conditions and low temperatures in the winter, also extraordinarily high temperatures in the summer.
 In addition, during the past 15 years, many out-of town investors have purchased rental housing in the Barstow area.
 Because these investors are looking for a quick profit margin, they often offer superficial improvements and are not committed to regular maintenance which creates an additional reason why utility costs are high in our area.

 We are the junction of three major highways.
-Not only do we serve our local residents who become homeless, but we also serve a transient population of homeless people traveling through the area.
-We also have stranded travelers whose cars break down in need of a place to stay until they can continue on their journey.
+Not only do we serve our local residents who are in need, but we also serve a transient population of people traveling through the area including stranded travelers whose cars break down and are in need of a place to stay until they can continue on their journey.

 Program Director: Ambrosia Pease

 BOARD OF DIRECTORS: